jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 - Any conditions on the applicability of the objective ("given X, ...");
 - Quantification or at least precision of objectives

 #### 2.2.2.3.
+Considerations arising from content

+##### 2.2.2.3.1.
+Knowledge dimensions and task analysis

+Booth (2011, p.
+116) also categorizes the "knowledge dimensions" that learning objectives may speak to as "factual, procedural, conceptual, or metacognitive".
+She suggests mapping the content of an instructional scenario in terms of these categories, then using task analysis to decompose one's own expert procedural knowledge and thereby reacquaint oneself with the topic from a beginner's perspective.

+##### 2.2.2.3.2.
 Bloom's modified taxonomy

 See Dr. Leslie Owen Wilson's [great discussion](http://thesecondprinciple.com/teaching-essentials/beyond-bloom-cognitive-taxonomy-revised/) of the updates to Bloom's taxonomy.

+**What kind of learning?** In assessing learning, we acknowledge that there are different depths of mastery.
+See Bloom's taxonomy, Phillips & Phillips (2010), and Schulman, 2002 referenced by Alonso et al. (2008).

 #### 2.2.2.4.
-Task analysis

-Per Booth (2011), task analysis can be used by the teacher to decompose their own expert procedural knowledge and thereby reacquaint themself with the topic from a beginner's perspective.
+Outcomes, goals, and objectives for the learner

+Per Booth (2011), targets form a hierarchy:

+- **OUTCOMES** = hoped-for lasting changes
+- **GOALS** = express a theory of how to produce outcomes
+- **OBJECTIVES** = strategies/skills needed to attain goals

-### 2.2.3.
-Kirkpatrick/Phillips model
+##### 2.2.2.4.1.
+Kirkpatrick/Phillips model for learners and organizations

-This is a common model for evaluating the various levels of impact a corporate training may have; [there are others:](https://www.watershedlrs.com/blog/phillips-model-for-learning-evaluation)
+This is a common model for describing and evaluating the various levels of impact a corporate training may have; [there are others:](https://www.watershedlrs.com/blog/phillips-model-for-learning-evaluation)

 - Level 1, **reaction:** gauging people's *perceptions* of the impact of what you've done
 - Level 2, **learning:** impact on learner's knowledge